ethereum/execution-specs/README.md

 These decorators specify the forks on which the test vector is supposed to run.

-They also automatically append necessary information for the `ethereum_test_filler` to process when the generator is being executed to fill the tests.
+They also automatically append necessary information for the `ethereum_test_filling_tool` to process when the generator is being executed to fill the tests.

 The test vector function must take only one `str` parameter: the fork name.